MIT's 110-core Execution Migration CPU chip moves instructions to the data

 The other part is Dennard scaling, which describes how the performance of the MOSFETs scale with decreasing feature size.

+Let's take a quick look at how MOSFETs work.
+A MOSFET varies the resistance between the n-type silicon source and drain electrodes as the gate voltage changes.
+In the left-hand figure, a negative voltage is applied to the gate electrode (which is insulated from the rest of the MOSFET by a gate insulator, usually silicon oxide).
+This negative charge draws the holes (in green) of the p-type silicon closer to the gate.
+In this configuration, the conduction path through the MOSFET looks like a pair of p-n diodes connected back to back, which prevent current from flowing between the source and drain electrodes of the MOSFET.
 In the right-hand figure, a positive voltage is applied to the gate, attracting electrons (in red) to and repelling holes from the channel between the source and drain electrodes.
 As the source and drain electrodes and the channel between them are now all full of free electrons, they act as a single conductor, and current will flow either way through the MOSFET, which is now in the on state.

 The basic scaling rules show that when you cut the feature size in half, you can fit four MOSFETs in the space where a single transistor used to sit.
 This is the Moore's law part of CPU scaling.
 But what has also driven the enormous increase in computing power for the past half century has been that the power required by a MOSFET is also reduced in size by a factor of four, so that the chip power remains the same even with four times as many transistors.